I just received the following email and thought it would be a great question to answer here:

 By the time you set foot in a store, you should already have a detailed list of what you plan to buy there.
 No wandering randomly into Forever 21 and picking up whatever catches your eye!!
 Have a plan and you’ll save yourself a headache, end up with quality pieces, AND spend less money.

 Next, find the items on your list and get into that dressing room!
 Try things on and if you don’t like how they fit (and you don’t think they can be altered), don’t be afraid to look elsewhere.
 Shopping can be hard work and if you want a fabulous wardrobe, refuse to settle for “just okay.”

 Repeat the process.

-If you’re really into fashion, you’re probably constantly inspired by new things, and therefore wanting to update your wardrobe pretty often.
+If you’re really into fashion, you’re probably inspired by new things, and therefore wanting to update your wardrobe pretty often.
 That’s okay, so long as it’s in your budget to do it.
 If not, you’ll have to plan accordingly.
 Either way, you can keep applying this system on a regular basis.

-Personally, I’m always updating my fashion inspiration notebook, keeping track of new trends I want to try, and scouting online for where I can find the best deals.
+Personally, I’m always updating my fashion inspiration collection, keeping track of new trends I want to try, and scouting online for where I can find the best deals.
 I don’t buy everything I want (obviously), but I try to update my wardrobe often enough that I don’t get bored.
 Of course, I also have a budget that I stick to.
-While keeping your wardrobe fresh is fun, having enough money to buy books & food is a lot more important.
+While keeping your wardrobe fresh is fun, having enough money to buy books and food is a lot more important.